 What can providers expect when referring members to the Maternity Program?

 The Maternity Program care team is composed of dedicated nurses, social workers, and care coordinators.
-Members will be outreached within two business days of receiving the referral, and then contacted as needed throughout the duration of the pregnancy until three months postpartum.
+Members will be contacted within two business days of receiving the referral, and then as needed throughout the duration of the pregnancy, until three months postpartum.

 The program is completely confidential and is available to members at no extra cost.

 Your office may be contacted for any care coordination needs.

 The Maternity Program has specialized social workers on the team to provide support.
 We can also refer members to other behavioral health specialists.

 We provide access to specialists who can offer help and guidance on: